-Students in 4th grade, like all children, are very inquisitive but by 4th grade they are also starting to look a little deeper at the world around them.
+Students in 4th grade, like all children, are very inquisitive and by 4th grade they are also starting to look a little deeper at the world around them.
 They want to learn why things are the way they are.
 They want to make sense of people’s actions.
-And they are starting to develop dreams for their own future, imagining ways that they could make a difference to the world.
+They are also starting to develop dreams for their own future, imagining ways that they could make a difference to the world.

 Manfish is a biography about the life of Jacques Cousteau, a famous explorer best known for his obsession with the ocean.
 The book contains beautiful illustrations of the underwater world that your 4th graders will dive right into.

 French naval officer turned underwater explorer; Jacques co-invented the Aqua-Lung.
 This is a device which has allowed millions of people across the world to enjoy the delights of what lies beneath the ocean’s surface.
 His device has allowed many scientists and oceanographers to make important discoveries about ocean life and has transformed the sport of diving.